Showing posts with label sites. Show all posts

 Lobby at Comfort Inn Pique, Ohio

-Day 2: May 15,
+Day 2: May 15, Monday

-We traveled to Mackinaw, Michigan stopping every couple of hours to take a rest break.
+We traveled to Mackinaw, Michigan, stopping every couple of hours for a rest break.

-One of our rest stops was at the Ottawa Lake, Michigan Gas Station.
+One of our rest stops was at the Ottawa Lake, Michigan, Gas Station.

-We played bingo and watched the “Somewhere in Time” movie.
-We also watched Mrs Robertson a public speaker, she was very funny.
+We played bingo and watched the movie Somewhere in Time.
+We also watched Mrs. Robertson, a public speaker; she was hilarious.

-Hubby and I split an Italian Sub for lunch at Jimmy Johns in Flint, Michigan.
+Hubby and I split an Italian Sub for lunch at Jimmy John's in Flint, Michigan

-We stopped at the Pancake Chef Restaurant in Mackinaw City, Michigan for a buffet dinner.
-After we ate we walked around the town taking pictures, then on to our hotel in Saint Ignace, Michigan.
+We stopped at the Pancake Chef Restaurant in Mackinaw City, Michigan, for a buffet dinner.
+After we ate, we walked around the town, taking pictures, and then headed to our hotel in Saint Ignace, Michigan.

 The Gateway to Mackinac Island

-Mackinaw, Mackinac, or MichilimackinacMichilimackinac?
+Mackinaw, Mackinac, or Michilimackinac?

-The Mackinac Straits region derives its name from a French translation of the Ojibway name for Mackinac Island; Missilimakinak, where missi (also Michi or Mishi) means great or many and Mackinac means turtle.
-Although it has been spelled many different ways over the years, the most common form is Michilimackinac which means "the great turtle."
-With imagination, the island profile resembles a great turtle, partially submerged in the lake, with its outstretched neck and head peering off the west.
-In the early 1700s, the fur trading outpost on the mainland became known as Fort Michilimackinac, and the island was abbreviated to Mackinac.
+The Mackinac Straits region derives its name from a French translation of the Ojibway name for Mackinac Island, Missilimakinak, where missi (also Michi or Mishi) means great or many, and Mackinac means turtle.
+Although it has been spelled many times, the most common form is Michilimackinac, which means "the great turtle."
+With imagination, the Island's profile resembles a great turtle, partially submerged in the lake, with its outstretched neck and head peering out to the west.
+In the early 1700s, the fur trading outpost on the mainland became known as Fort Michilimackinac, and the Island was abbreviated to Mackinac.
 The Village of Mackinaw City was incorporated in 1883 with an English spelling that suggests the more common pronunciation of Mackinac.
-Picture 1:Michilimackinac from Round Island by Major Francis Smith Belton, September 1817 from the collection of the Mackinac State Historic Parks.
+Picture 1:Michilimackinac from Round Island by Major Francis Smith Belton, September 1817, from the Mackinac State Historic Parks collection.
 Picture: Jonathan Carver's 1767 map identifies Fort Michilimackinac.

-Day 3: May 16,
+Day 3: May 16, Tuesday

-We ate breakfast at the Budget Host Inn Saint Ignace, MI., and then took the bus down to the ferry dock.
-Shopped at the gift shop where I bought a toboggan to cover my ears on the very windy ferry ride to Mackinac Island.
+We ate breakfast at the Budget Host Inn in Saint Ignace, MI., then took the bus to the ferry dock.
+I shopped at the gift shop, where I bought a toboggan to cover my ears on the windy ferry ride to Mackinac Island.

-Our group loaded into two carriages and was taken for a ride around the island.
+Our group loaded into two carriages and was taken for a ride around the Island.

-We saw the US Post Cemetery, the Little Stone Church, Fort Mackinac, and the Missionary Bark Chapel.
+We saw the US Post Cemetery, the Little Stone Church, Fort Mackinac, and the Missionary Bark Chapel

 We rode through the state park and visited several shops.

-We walked to the Surry Hill Carriage House and walked through the Mackinac butterfly house.
+We walked to the Surry Hill Carriage House and walked through the Mackinac Butterfly House.

-Hubby and I split a Mushroom Burger and fries at the Chuck Wagon Restaurant.
+Hubby and I split a Mushroom Burger and fries at the Chuck Wagon Restaurant

-We saw the Missionary Bark Chapel, The Little Stone Church, William Backhouse Astor House, Fort Mackinac and the Fort Gardens, Lake View Hotel., Saving Liberty, Marquette Park, The Indian Dormitory, Home of the Ancestors, & American Fur Company Store.
-As we were leaving we saw 3 Dalmatians leaving the ferry.
+We visited the Missionary Bark Chapel, the Little Stone Church, the William Backhouse Astor House, Fort Mackinac, and the Fort Gardens, as well as the Lake View Hotel, Saving Liberty, Marquette Park, the Indian Dormitory, the Home of the Ancestors, and the American Fur Company Store.
+As we were leaving, we saw 3 Dalmatians leaving the ferry.

 We loaded back onto the bus that took us to the hotel.

-Mushroom Burger and Chips at the Chuck Wagon Mackinac Island
+Mushroom Burger and Chips at the Chuck Wagon, Mackinac Island

 The Grand Hotel